Beauty (clean)

 There are two types of silicones:

-2. So-called "volatile" silicones, which fade on contact with skin heat.
+2. Volatile" silicones, which fade on contact with skin heat.
 These include all silicones beginning with cyclo-....
 They are strongly suspected of disrupting the endocrine system, and some are currently being re-evaluated by regulatory bodies.
 In fact, some of them are already banned in rinse-off products.
 In a few years' time, this could also be the case for non-rinse-off products.
 We have therefore decided to exclude them from our formulas.

 At Oh My Cream, we're all about moderation.
 And the sun is one of the pleasures to be indulged in small quantities.
 To protect your skin, we recommend mineral filters such as zinc oxide or titanium dioxide (without nano particles) or chemical filters (such as avobenzone, but there are others).
 For your information, to date, no filter is 100% irreproachable...
 The formulator must therefore juggle with a range of available sun filters, in order to offer the best possible protection with good tolerance and the least impact on our environment.
 We question our brands a lot on these subjects... but we also know how important sun protection is to protect skin from further damage.
 So we've put together a selection of products with different textures and scents to help you protect yourself when you're out in the sun.